Free Shipping on Orders over $75 to the Contiguous US

 Another option is to soak your seeds in store-bought white distilled vinegar for 15 minutes, as recommended by the Kansas State University extension.

 Some seeds are notorious for being "dirty" seeds.
-Although you should sanitize all of your microgreens seeds, the "dirty" seeds are ones you should make a point of sanitizing properly every time.
+Although you should sanitize all your microgreen seeds, the "dirty" seeds are the ones you should sanitize properly every time.
+A few varieties that really benefit from sanitization are sunflowers, cilantro, and peas.

 We have compiled a guide, The Ultimate Microgreen Cheat Sheet, with many of the most common varieties and their recommended seeding rates in grams.